Nominations Sought for 2013 Outstanding City Employee Awards

 Cambridge City government is made up of dedicated employees who strive to provide a high level of quality services to all its citizens.
 The many positive things that our employees do often go unrecognized in the rush of a work week.
-The annual awards ceremony provides a special opportunity to give some well deserved recognition to a handful of deserving individuals.
-Winners will be recognized at a special awards ceremony scheduled for Friday, May 4, 2012.
+The annual awards ceremony, Friday, May 10, 2013, provides a special opportunity to give some well deserved recognition to a handful of deserving individuals.

 Criteria for determining outstanding performance include: